For Landlords

 Furnishings

-Personal possessions, ornaments, pictures, books etc. should be removed from the premises, especially those of either practical or sentimental value.
-Some items may be boxed, sealed and stored in the loft at the owner’s risk.
-All cupboards and shelf space should be left clear for the Tenant’s own use.
+Personal possessions, ornaments, pictures, books etc. should be removed from the premises, especially those of practical or sentimental value.

 Gardens